Credshields/solidity-scanner-docs/documentation/index.md

 # Introduction

-SolidityScan is a cloud-based smart-contract vulnerability scanner built to discover vulnerabilities and help publish audit reports after vulnerability mitigations.
+SolidityScan is a cloud-based smart contract vulnerability scanner built to discover vulnerabilities and help publish audit reports after vulnerability mitigations.

 SolidityScan scans all of your smart contract code to detect potential security vulnerabilities and anti-patterns.
 The product aims to sit in your development pipeline, run the scan on your contract's code, and flag known vulnerabilities.
 The end output from the product is an audit report of your code, which contains information on which parts of your code might lead to potential security vulnerabilities.